Myralllka/CNN_convolution_2D/README.md

 #### Winograd's Algorithm
 One more very fast approach for fast Convolution is this algorithm, but I have not found any more detail info than [here](https://blog.usejournal.com/understanding-winograd-fast-convolution-a75458744ff).
 # Final custom Implementation
 As far as the task is implement 2D CNN as matrix multiplications for 100x100x3 input image and 3x3 kernel, and reduce the number of multiplications, I decided to make it using SIMD approach, YMM x86 registers that can store up to 8 float numbers, using intrinsics for cpp.
 I have made multiplication function only for vector (patched 1 source kernel) on the patched matrix after im2col custom function.
-The cons of solution are that it is not optimized because of usage `std::vector`, it can be much more faster, and it is only up to 3x3 kernel.
-Pros are that it works and written on the high-level programming language (only one function C- or asm-like), easy for reading, understanding and future developing.
+I used here a custom matrix class that inside is one dimensional `float*` array, allocated with alignment (I don\`t know and can not find how to make it with `new`).
 # Project structure & usage
 ### Structure
 <b>Image</b> folder contains 3 files, 3 different channels for convolution. <b>Kernel</b> folder contains 3 files, 3 different channels for kernels.
 If there need to be only one, there have to be three copies of one file.</br>